10 Best Ski Resorts near Denver, 2024/25

 Vail Resort is big, and as a result, there's something for everyone.
 Long blue cruisers, wide-open easy greens, incredible bowls, tree skiing, and thigh-busting mogul runs are spread out over several mountains.

 This resort has 34 lifts, including two gondolas, and has recently invested in upgrading several quad chairs to six-seaters.
-Vail has installed two new chairs: a six-seater replaces the old Game Creek Express quad, and a brand new quad chair called Sundown near Chair 5.
+Last season, Vail installed two chairs: a six-seater replacement for the old Game Creek Express quad and a quad chair called Sundown near Chair 5.
+The two lifts have gone a long way in reducing congestion and wait times in these areas.

 February and March are some of the best snow months, but don't be too concerned about coming at these times, Vail averages 29 feet of snow a year.

 Vail has installed an advanced snowmaking system high up on the mountain over the past few years and it has had the intended result of moving the early season base area 2,000 feet higher to the mid-mountain area.
-At Mid-Vail, the air is colder, and the snow starts to naturally accumulate early, and with the new snowmaking, it now increases even faster.
+At Mid-Vail, the air is colder, and the snow starts to naturally accumulate early, and with the snowmaking system in place, it now increases even faster.

 Skiers will be pleased to know that this has moved up the opening day of the resort to mid-November, Vail's earliest-ever start date.
 You will still need to download on the gondola at the end of the day, skiing to the base is not possible until later in the season.